-The HMS Department of Psychiatry coordinates the psychiatric resources of seven major teaching institutions dedicated to quality clinical services, innovative research, excellent medical student education and comprehensive training.
+The HMS Department of Psychiatry coordinates the psychiatric resources of its major teaching institutions dedicated to quality clinical services, innovative research, excellent medical student education and comprehensive training.
 Its five psychiatric residencies are among the most respected programs in the United States, attracting the nation's top applicants.

 Graduates of Harvard Psychiatry training programs are fully equipped for the practice of modern psychiatry integrating the most venerable traditional modalities with state-of-the-art treatment strategies.

 The goals of adult psychiatric training encompass the comprehensive list of requirements delineated by the Psychiatry Residency Review Committee of the Accreditation Council for Graduate Medical Education (ACGME).
 Our training programs are committed to training psychiatric residents who: